ejabbered/slpkg/README.rst

       Choose an option > _

-Use dialog utility to help you find a packages:
+Use the dialog utility to help you find the packages:

 .. code-block:: bash